ManuelLoaizaVasquez/example-repo/README.md

 Exit

-# How to dual boot my Windows laptop into Linux
+# How to dual boot my Windows laptop with Linux using a pendrive

 1. Download a Linux ISO file

-2. Download a program to write the ISO into a usb (https://www.pendrivelinux.com/universal-usb-installer-easy-as-1-2-3/)
+2. Download a program to write the ISO into a pendrive (https://www.pendrivelinux.com/universal-usb-installer-easy-as-1-2-3/)

 3. Run the .exe and burn the ISO

-4.
+4. Open Disk Management, select the disk in which you are going to free space (1GB == 1024MB)

+5. Plug the pendrive into the laptop and restart it.

+6. While booting, enter to the boot menu and look for the option boot from removable media (usb)

+7. Install Linux